 Luggage Shipping Between Cities

 Shinkansen trains do not have luggage racks for large suitcases.
 Carry-on luggage can be stored in racks above your seat.
 Anything larger than this needs to fit in your seat area (hard even in Green Class) or in available space behind the train car’s last row of seats.

 What you can do instead is ship your luggage between cities.
 While it sounds extravagant, it’s highly recommended, and not as expensive as you might think.

 For example, we traveled from Tokyo to Kanazawa and then onward to Kyoto via shinkansen.
-We took only carry-on luggage to Kanazawa and had our large bags shipped from Four Seasons Hotel Tokyo to Four Seasons Hotel Kyoto.
+We took only carry-on luggage to Kanazawa and had our large bags shipped from Four Seasons Hotel Tokyo at Marunouchi to Four Seasons Hotel Kyoto.
 We also shipped the large bags from Four Seasons Hotel Kyoto to The Ritz-Carlton, Osaka.

 Not only does shipping luggage eliminate stressing out about stowing luggage on the train, but you’ll also avoid carting big luggage through the train stations and into taxis, which run on the small side in Japan.
 The large suitcases also would have been difficult to cart up and down the stairs to our room at the lovely Kanazawa ryokan we chose.

 Yamato Transport is the main carrier.
 It’s an easy service to arrange and most hotel concierge desks can handle it for you.
 We paid about JPY 2500 per large bag (about USD 23) each way.